odan/odan.github.io/_posts/2017-11-20-implementing-a-soap-api-with-php-7.md

 But how to validate JSON payload against a schema?

-Conceptually, RESTful API's where never designed in such a way that you need [JSON-Schema](https://json-schema.org/) for it.
+Conceptually, RESTful APIs where never designed in such a way that you need [JSON-Schema](https://json-schema.org/) for it.

 Instead of a schema, only examples are usually used.

-In the last years it became more and more polpular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
+In the last years it became more and more popular to use the (Swagger) [OpenAPI Specification](https://swagger.io/specification/), which defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the API.
 Of cource there are hundreds of libs, and quite a few interpret things completely differently than others.

 A SOAP API is better suited in a larger enterprise context to ensure standardized and strong data structures between server-to-server communications.